jtamames/SqueezeMeta/README.md

 SqueezeMeta can be run in three different modes, depending of the type of multi-metagenome support.
 These modes are:

--Sequential mode: All samples are treated individually and analysed sequentially.
+- Sequential mode: All samples are treated individually and analysed sequentially.
 This mode does not include binning.

--Coassembly mode: Reads from all samples are pooled and a single assembly is performed.
+- Coassembly mode: Reads from all samples are pooled and a single assembly is performed.
 Then reads from individual samples are mapped to the coassembly to obtain gene abundances in each sample.
 Binning methods allow to obtain genome bins.

--Merged mode: if many big samples are available, co-assembly could crash because of memory requirements.
+- Merged mode: if many big samples are available, co-assembly could crash because of memory requirements.
 This mode allows the co-assembly of an unlimited number of samples, using a procedure inspired by the one used by Benjamin Tully for analysing TARA Oceans data (https://dx.doi.org/10.17504/protocols.io.hfqb3mw ).
 Briefly, samples are assembled individually and the resulting contigs are merged in a single co-assembly.
 Then the analysis proceeds as in the co-assembly mode.
 This is not the recommended procedure (use co-assembly if possible) since the possibility of creating chimeric contigs is higher.
 But it is a viable alternative when standard co-assembly is not possible.

 SqueezeMeta uses a combination of custom scripts and external software packages for the different steps of the analysis: